-- 4. Place the new remote key into the cupholder. - Press ENGINE START/STOP.
-When the remote key is learned the DIC display will show that it is ready to program the next remote key. - 6.
-Remove the remote key from the cupholder and press ☐ or ☐ on the remote key.
+- 4. Remove the two recognized remote keys from the cupholder. - 5.
+Place the new remote key into the cupholder.

+- Press ENGINE START/STOP.
+When the remote key is learned the DIC display will show that it is ready to program the next remote key. - Remove the remote key from the cupholder and press or on the remote key.

-To program additional remote keys, repeat Steps 3-5.
+To program additional remote keys, repeat Steps 4-6.